-Organized by Monash Asia Institute and the School of Languages, Literatures, Cultures and Linguistics, Monash University, Melbourne, Australia.
+Monash Asia Institute and the School of Languages, Literatures, Cultures and Linguistics, Monash University, Melbourne, Australia, with Universiti Kebangsaan Malaysia.

-This conference seeks to explore the ethics of translation in a transforming Asia from the perspective of Asian Translation Traditions (ATT): for further information, please check the complete Call for Papers.
+The conference explored the ethics of translation in a transforming Asia from the perspective of Asian Translation Traditions (ATT).

 For enquiries regarding the conference, please contact Ms Sharon Elliott or Ms Jessica Loschiavo by email: email@example.com